dlt-hub/dlt/docs/website/docs/general-usage/schema-contracts.md

     ...
 ```

-This resource will allow new tables (both child tables and [tables with dynamic names](resource.md#dispatch-data-to-many-tables)) to be created, but will throw an exception if data is extracted for an existing table which contains a new column.
+This resource will allow new tables (both nested tables and [tables with dynamic names](resource.md#dispatch-data-to-many-tables)) to be created, but will throw an exception if data is extracted for an existing table which contains a new column.

 ### Setting up the contract
 You can control the following **schema entities**: